Questions about Weddings in the Florida Keys

 In Monroe County, the Clerk’s Office is the issuing agent of Marriage License for the State of Florida.
 The Clerk’s Office provides this service at the following locations:

-Applicant must be eighteen (18) years old to obtain a marriage license.
-Sixteen (16), and Seventeen (17), year olds must have both parent’s consent.
+Applicants must be eighteen (18) years old to obtain a marriage license.
+Sixteen (16) and Seventeen (17) year olds must have both parent’s consent.
 If you are younger, parent’s consent/consent of a County Judge, and proven pregnancy may apply, depending on the age and situation.
 Both applicants must appear in person at the time of application.

 Applicant’s must provide a valid picture-type ID, with date of birth shown.
 (Driver’s License, passport, student ID Card, Military ID, or Alien Registration Card.)
 There is no residence or citizenship requirement.

-If either applicant has been previously married, the exact date of the last death, divorce, or annulment must be provided.
+If either applicant has been previously married, the exact date of the divorce, annulment or death of the previous partner must be provided.
 You should bring a copy of your divorce decree with you at the time of application.

 The license must be used within sixty (60) days from the “effective date”.
 Below is the effective date criteria: